 “Who is in the act of committing an indictable offence; or whom the person has reasonable grounds to suspect is committing an indictable offence.”

 At the most basic level, anyone can perform an arrest if they either know or reasonably believe, that an individual is in the process of committing a crime.
 You can also perform a Citizen’s Arrest if you reasonably believe that a crime has already been committed by said individual.

 However, the law is not that simple, and there are several aspects of the law that you need to know before carrying out an arrest to ensure that it is lawful.

-In English and Welsh Law, there are two types of offences; Summary offences and Indictable offences.
+In English and Welsh Law, there are three types of offences: Summary offences and Indictable offences.

 In order for your Citizen’s Arrest to be lawful, the offence that you believe has been, or is being, committed has to fall within the Indictable category.

 There are two other main rules that you will have to follow in order to perform a lawful Citizen’s Arrest.
 The first is regarding the police; under S24 of the PACE Act 1984, you most believe at the time of the arrest that it is not reasonably practical for a Police officer to perform the arrest.

 This rule exists to ensure that the Police remain the main law enforcement institution – without this rule, the Police would risk being undermined by allowing any individual to make arrests, even when a Police Officer is present; citizens should not have the same powers of arrest as the Police.

 The second main rule regarding Citizen’s Arrests concerns the meaning of ‘reasonable belief’, which is mentioned often in the legal definition.

 The citizen must reasonably believe that the arrest is necessary to prevent one of the following: